MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 | Key                | The API key value.
 Note, the key value is also available in the Password field as well.
 By default, the mashup engine will insert this in an Authorization header as if this value were a basic auth password (with no username).
 If this is not the behavior you want, you must specify the ManualCredentials = true option in the options record. | Key                            |
 | EncryptConnection  | A logical value that determined whether to require an encrypted connection to the data source.
 This value is available for all Authentication Kinds, but will only be set if EncryptConnection is specified in the [Data Source](HandlingDataAccess.md#data-source-kind) definition.                                                                | All                            |

-The following is an example of accessing the current credential for an API key and using it to populate a custom header (`x-APIKey`).
+The following code sample accesses the current credential for an API key and uses it to populate a custom header (`x-APIKey`).

 **Example:**